cn-xcpc-tools/Polygon2DOMjudge/README.md

 ## What is this

-It is a simple python script converting polygon package to domjudge(kattis) package.
+It is a simple python script converting polygon package to DOMjudge (kattis) package.

 ## Install